Diamond Babu

-Diamond Ratna Babu is an Indian public relations officer and media consultant who predominantly works in Tamil cinema.
+Diamond Babu is an Indian public relations officer and media consultant who predominantly works in Tamil cinema.
 He has worked more than 600 films as public relations officer in Indian cinema.

 Early life

 Babu's father Film News Anandan was one of the earliest journalists, managers and chroniclers of Tamil cinema, and he wanted his son to enter the film industry.
 Babu, on the other hand, was comfortably educated in Delhi and employed at a bank.
 To satisfy his father's wish, he left his bank job, started the "Diamond" film club and screened films for a close group at Devi Bala, Sathyam and Subham theatres in the early 80's.
 Tamil films faced some hiccups at the censors, and one such trouble was the reason Babu became a fully fledged PRO, since he realised that being knowledgeable in Hindi, he could be a bridge between the north and the south.